ahstram/al3c/README.md

 ###Compiling the shared library

 ###XML configuration</h3>

+The XML configuration must define all nodes listed in <a href="#xml_req">XML Requirements</a>.

-The XML configuration file is loaded by al3c
+A sample XML file is available <a href="https://github.com/ahstram/al3c/blob/master/cfg/macs.xml">here</a>.

 ###Running al3c</h3>
 al3c is run with the XML files to load as its sole argument, for example:

 bin/al3c cfg/macs.xml

 ##Reference Manual</h2>
 <pre>